 "Too often tests have been seen as something you do to exclude people.
 The message we are trying to get across is that tests are about inclusion, not exclusion."

-As part of the new techniques being investigated by Dr McHenry and employment agency Reed Personnel Services, young jobless people in Hackney, north London, are being "prompted" in order to answer questions they find difficult.
-They are not told the answers, but are given clues about the thought processes required and it has been found that test scores are being boosted dramatically.
+As part of the new techniques being investigated by Dr McHenry and employment agency Reed Personnel Services, young jobless people in Hackney, London, are being "prompted" in order to answer questions they find difficult.
+They are not told the answers, but are given clues and it has been found that test scores are being boosted dramatically.

 "These tests may well mark a far better way of assessing people who for one reason or another have been let down by the education system.
 They aim to look at young people's potential rather than merely how they were judged previously."